redotvideo/haven/README.md

 ## Welcome 💜

 Welcome to Haven's repository!
-We are trying to make it as easy as possible to deploy LLMs in production.
-After setting Haven up, deploying an LLM takes just a few lines of code:
+Our goal is to make the deployment of LLMs in production as easy as possible.

+**Try the Haven API:** Check out our [demo on Google Colab](https://colab.research.google.com/drive/1eGGSisS9Du5-_KcaejY5y9vk9v7EIfba?usp=sharing) to chat with MPT-7B-Chat deployed using Haven!

+If you want to deploy LLMs yourself, this is what the API looks like:

 ```python
 from havenpy import Haven